ThomasTran808/ThomasTran808.github.io/projects/calorie-tracker.md

 <img class="img-fluid" src="https://github.com/user-attachments/assets/761805a6-0bea-43a1-8766-1d14202c46a7">

-Thomas Calorie Tracker is a clean and intuitive web application I developed to help users track their daily calorie intake.
-The application features a modern, responsive design with real-time calculation of calories consumed versus daily goals.
+This project is a web-based calorie tracking application that helps users monitor their daily food intake.
+The application allows users to add meals with calorie counts, view their progress toward daily goals, and track their consumption history throughout the day.
+It features a clean interface with real-time calculations and visual feedback through a progress bar.

-Users can quickly add meals with their calorie counts, view a complete log of entries with timestamps, and adjust their daily calorie goal.
-The application uses local storage to save data throughout the day and automatically resets at midnight.
+I was solely responsible for the entire development of this project.
+I designed and implemented the user interface using HTML and CSS, developed all functionality using vanilla JavaScript, and created the data persistence system using local storage.
+The application automatically resets at midnight while preserving user preferences.

-Built with vanilla JavaScript, HTML, and CSS.
+Through this project, I learned how to manage application state in JavaScript and implement local storage for data persistence.
+I gained experience with DOM manipulation, event handling, and creating responsive designs that work across different devices.
+This project also taught me the importance of user experience design and providing clear visual feedback.

 Live Demo: <a href="https://thomastran808.github.io/calorie-tracker/"><i class="large globe icon"></i>thomastran808.github.io/calorie-tracker</a>